int128/kubelogin/README.md

 ```
 Options:
-      --kubeconfig string              Path to the kubeconfig file (default "~/.kube/config")
+      --kubeconfig string              Path to the kubeconfig file
       --context string                 The name of the kubeconfig context to use
       --user string                    The name of the kubeconfig user to use.
 Prior to --context
-      --listen-port int                Port used by kubelogin to bind its local server (default 8000)
+      --listen-port ints               Port to bind to the local server.
+If multiple ports are given, it will try the ports in order (default [8000,18000])
       --skip-open-browser              If true, it does not open the browser on authentication
       --certificate-authority string   Path to a cert file for the certificate authority
       --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
   -v, --v int                          If set to 1 or greater, it shows debug log

-  As well as you can set the following environment variables:
-      $KUBECONFIG
-      $KUBELOGIN_LISTEN_PORT
 ```

 It supports the following keys of `auth-provider` in a kubeconfig.